customdiffusion360/custom-diffusion360/README.md

 ```

 ## Acknowledgments
 We are thankful to Kangle Deng, Sheng-Yu Wang, and Gaurav Parmar for their helpful comments and discussion and to Sean Liu, Ruihan Gao, Yufei Ye, and Bharath Raj for proofreading the draft.
 This work was partly done by Nupur Kumari during the Adobe internship.
-The work is partly supported by Adobe Inc. This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE2140739.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.
+The work is partly supported by Adobe Research, the Packard Fellowship, the Amazon Faculty Research Award, and NSF IIS-2239076.
+Grace Su is supported by the NSF Graduate Research Fellowship (Grant No. DGE2140739).